aarhank/Automated-Attendance-System/README.md

 A Automated Attendance System, to reduce time taken during manual attendance and make the whole process more seamless and smooth.

-Application consists of a Frontend(web portal), a Backend and a Mobile App, Backend made using springboot with fully scalable code database used is AWS RDS, Frontend is made using reactJS made use of mui library to design responsive components.
+Application consists of a Frontend(web portal), a Backend and a Mobile App, Backend made using springboot with a fully scalable code database using AWS RDS, Frontend is made using reactJS made use of mui library to design responsive components.

 The Mobile App is made using React-Native which makes is compatible with both android and ios, Also integrated this app with a web scraper to fetch the current data of the student live from the college web portal.

-This project got the 1st prize in the Expanse Hackathon ( College Tech Fest ).
-Futher developments was done in collaboration with the college faculty.
+This project got the First prize in the Expanse Hackathon ( College Tech Fest ).
+Further developments were done in collaboration with the college faculty.

 ### The Whole Flow